thoughtspot/thoughtspot.github.io/_release/notes.md

 {: id="upgrade-paths"}
 ## Supported Upgrade Paths

-If you are running one of the following versions, you can upgrade to the 5.3.1 release
+If you are running one of the following versions, you can upgrade to the 5.3.2 release
 directly:

-* 5.3 to 5.3.1
+* 5.3 to 5.3.2
-* 5.2.x to 5.3.1
+* 5.2.x to 5.3.2
-* 5.1.x to 5.3.1
+* 5.1.x to 5.3.2

 (This includes any hotfixes or customer patches on these branches.)

 If you are running a different version, you must do a multiple pass upgrade.
-First, upgrade to version 5.1.x, version 5.2.x, or version 5.3, and then to the 5.3.1 release.
+First, upgrade to version 5.1.x, version 5.2.x, or version 5.3.x, and then to the 5.3.2 release.

 {% include note.html content="To successfully upgrade your ThoughtSpot cluster, all user profiles must include a valid email address.
 Without valid email addresses, the upgrade is blocked." %}

+{: id="532-fixed"}
+## 5.3.2 Fixed Issues

+The following issues are fixed in the 5.3.2 release:

+- Delayed search enabled in a previous release version does not work after upgrade to 5.3.1.
+- Pop-up messages sometimes cover the entire width of the screen.
+- _Share_, _Copy a link_, and _Send feedback_ cannot be disabled when ThoughtSpot is embedded.
+- An error in the date range occurs when drilling down in a custom calendar.
+- When the network check fails during a self-service upgrade, it retries indefinitely.
+- If formulas have a less-than sign (<) followed by text, the text following the less-than sign does not display in a table.
+- Removing a column from a search query increases the number of rows displayed.
+- A search that uses the `group_max` function displays an incorrect result when filtering is applied.

 {: id="531-new"}
 ## 5.3.1 New Features and Functionality